-The Revised Code provides that the purpose of the Ohio Family and Children First Cabinet Council is to help families seeking government services by streamlining and coordinating services for families seeking assistance for their children.1 The Cabinet Council must provide for all of the following (R.C.
+Current law provides for the Ohio Family and Children First Cabinet Council.
+The stated purpose of the Cabinet Council is to help families seeking government services by streamlining and coordinating services for families seeking assistance for their children.
+The Cabinet Council must provide for all of the following (R.C.
 121.37(A)):